Brad Lindow, CAM

 Brad holds an ATP certificate with type ratings in the Cessna Citation 500 series and Citation 525 series aircraft and is an NBAA Certified Aviation Manager (CAM).
 He currently serves as a Captain for a Part 91 flight department flying a Cessna Citation CJ3 and utilizes his extensive background to assist in the management of the operation.
 His vast experience, combined with his passion to assist other industry professionals in their journey to advance their careers allows Brad to assist Raven Career Development clients in all aspects of their professional development.

-When Brad isn’t busy flying or managing the aircraft, he enjoys spending time with his young family.
+When Brad isn’t busy flying or managing the aircraft, he enjoys spending time with his wife and three children.
 You might catch him in the ocean trying to catch a wave or building sand castles with his kids.